abdulwaheed76/practices/README.md

 **IF you are a proactive problem solver** (which is expected from a developer quite implicitly), **you will get the job done in almost same time** or very slight negligible deviations anyway.
 If you were not able to, then either planning needs improvement or problem solving needs improvement or there was a 100% natural unstoppable hazzard (e.g earth got destroyed and all died).
 There is NO third reason.

 To explain, a soldier might say: if we had to go to a city from another city in a predetermined time, we will find a way; any way; and get the job done.
 There are only few corner cases in which you can't do it.
 E.g you get stuck by lightening and die on the way.

-## What should be my general priorities and preferences
-Top ones to be done first.
-This is a list on what to do things first if you have multiple things.
-This is general prority list.
-Things may differ case by case of course.
-1. Delegation - any tasks on which others' work is dependant.
-It can be, but not limited to
-    1. PRs reviews (you doing PR review of others)
-    2. assigning tasks to others
-    3. explaining tasks to others while you delegate
-    4. actually planning on how to delegate (maybe at start of the day/sprint etc)
-1. You old work.
-    1. Your old unmerged PRs.
-    2. Anything pending, unfinished things (before you move to new things).
-Do not do new things unless old things are concluded.
-1. Clarity of vision and strategy for new things.
-1. Normal tasks

 ## Change in requirements
 #### I created something and it got changed.
 Why?